zakishaheen/LetsHack/Outline.md

+Objective: The book aims to answer questions.md and initiate critical thinkers and aspiring inventors to engage of groupthink we called hackathon.

+Audience: Inventors, Producers, Writers, Programmers, Designers, Illustrators, Science and Humanities students

+Previous knowledge required: None.
+Some initiation towards technology would be a plus.

+Need/Potential for the book:

 # Overview
 - Introduction
-	- Introduction to whole book and what you get out of it
+	- Introduction to the book
 	- Audience
-	- Book map
+	- Book map (Parts, Chapters)

 # Part I
 Goal: By end of part I, the reader should be motivated about attending a hackathon, identifying kinds of hackathons and knowing which hackathons they want to join.

+- What is a Hackathon?
+	- Definition of 'Hack'
-- Why hackathons
+- Why hackathons?
   - (re)ignite: Your job does not suck (you can still have a lot of fun while having a day job)
   - Skill set improvement
   	- Technical